18 Chapter 5.1: Greek Art: Overview, the Geometric and Orientalizing Periods, and Greek Vases

 Greek vases came in all shapes and sizes and their form was intimately related to how they were used.
 After exploring the sources below, please answer the accompanying questions.

-Greek Vase Painting, an Introduction, by Dr. Renee Gondek (link below)
+Greek Vase Painting, an Introduction, by Dr. Renee Gondek (link)

 Ancient Greek Pottery — Types of Vases (the music is a bit loud, so you may wish to turn this down)